fac/tom_queue/README.md

-tom_queue
+TomQueue
 =========

-TomQueue hooks onto delayed_job_active_record[https://github.com/collectiveidea/delayed_job_active_record] to move the work-load queue out of the database onto a more suitable queueing server (RabbitMQ).
+TomQueue hooks onto [delayed_job_active_record](https://github.com/collectiveidea/delayed_job_active_record) to move the work-load queue out of the database onto a more suitable queueing server, in our case [RabbitMQ](http://rabbitmq.com).

 Why?
 ----

-At FreeAgent, we have always used Delayed Job to manage asynchronous work and find it still fits our needs well, not only in getting code running in production but also in its handling of failed jobs as well as having our entire engineering team understand how it works.
+At FreeAgent, we have always used Delayed Job to manage asynchronous work and find it still fits our needs well, not only in getting code running in production but also in its handling of failed jobs as well as ensuring our entire engineering team understand how it behaves.
 It's a core part of our workflow and infrastructure and we're happy with it.

-That said, when it is backed by MySQL, as we have it, we've found that it performs particularly poorly with larger queue sizes.
-In fact, the larger the queue of work gets, the *slower* it gets!
-To cut a long story short, databases make really poor queues.
+That said, when it is backed by MySQL, we've found that it performs particularly poorly when the work queued gets large (i.e. 10k+).
+In fact, the larger the queue of work gets, the *slower* the query to pull the next job!
+To cut a long story short, databases make really poor work queues.

-Rather than move our "Source of Truth" for jobs and their state out of the database (and re-wire our jobs to use something like Resque, etc.) I've opted to fix the problem by replacing the queue of work to do with a more suitable server, namely AMQP / RabbitMQ.
-This is where this library comes in.
+Rather than move our "Source of Truth" for jobs and their state out of the database as well as re-wire our job code to use some alternative (such as [Resque](http://resquework.org), etc.) I've opted to fix the problem by replacing the work-queue to a more suitable server, namely AMQP / RabbitMQ, whilst maintaining the definitive job-list in the database.
+This is where TomQueue comes in.

 Great, how do I use it?
 -----------------------